ESCOMP/CAM/README.md

 Please see the [wiki](https://github.com/ESCOMP/CAM/wiki) for complete documentation on CAM, getting started with git and how to contribute to CAM's development.

-This repository has four branches:
+This repository has four officially-supported branches:
 * main - contains this readme and the Code of Conduct information
 * cam_cesm2_2_rel - contains the current CESM2.2 CAM code
 * cam_cesm2_1_rel - contains the current CESM2.1 CAM code
 * cam_development - contains the current CAM development code (see the important note below before using this branch)

+There are other branches in this repo that have a `zz_` prefix which are used for special projects.
+Please note that use of these branches is not-supported and may very likely produce un-scientific results in certain configurations.

 ## How to checkout and use CAM: